Frequently Asked Questions about the Firefighter/Paramedic Recruitment

 A: This is a competitive process, and not all candidates can be hired for recruit school.

-Q: What entry exams will be used?
+Q: What entry exam will be used?

-Q: What are the working hours of this position?
+Q: What are the working hours?

 Q: I am a Firefighter in another jurisdiction.
 Do you accept lateral transfers without competition?